SpiderOak online backup service

 So in simple terms you and only you can see or access it – not even the staff that have access to the Server – so this means full privacy.
 Since there is so much going on this world in terms of data security and privacy, the more the security, the better.
 By default SpiderOak gives up 2GB for free space which is more than enough for an average user to upload some photos, documents etc. if you want to extent your storage then you need to pay for it.

 SpiderOak does support a lot of platforms like Windows, Mac, Linux – both 32 & 64-bit.
 It also support Androids & iOS (iPad & iPhone), so that you can access the files anywhere you want them, using any OS or device.

 The application that gets installed is pretty neat and straight forward.

 You have the Status tab, where you’ll find the entire activity logs of what got uploaded, what times, etc. Then you have the Backup tab, which helps you in defining or viewing the structure of the Drives, Files and folders.
 There is also something called Share ID which let you share it with you friends, colleagues or clients.

 To conclude, it’s a decent software which offers one of the best privacy that you can get with lot of flexibility in terms of supported platform.
 With the 2GB free for life it’s a pretty sweet deal for the enthusiast who is willing giving it a try, and for users who are looking for a secure Cloud solutions with maximum security.

-If interested, you can sign up and download the client at their official website.
+If interested, you can sign up for their free plan and download the client at their official website.